 Mr. Bekenstein is a Managing Director at Bain Capital.
 Prior to joining Bain Capital in 1984, Mr. Bekenstein spent several years at Bain & Company, Inc., where he was involved with companies in a variety of industries.
-Mr. Bekenstein is a member of the board of directors and a member of the Nominating and Governance Committee of Dollarama Inc. and Canada Goose Holdings Inc. He is also the Chair of, and a member of the Human Resources and Compensation Committee of Canada Goose Holdings Inc. and Dollarama Inc. respectively.
-He also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc. for which he is a member of the board of directors of The Gymboree Corporation, Burlington Stores, Inc. and Waters Corporation.
+Mr. Bekenstein is a member of the board of directors and the Nominating and Governance Committee of Canada Goose Holdings Inc. He is also a member of the board of directors, the Human Resources and Compensation Committee and the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including: Bright Horizons Family Solutions Inc. and The Michaels Companies, Inc., for which he is a member of their respective Compensation Committees.
 Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.

-J.R.
-André Bombardier, Director
+Charles Bombardier, Director